mrsaicharan1/illumio_firewall/README.md

 ## Prospective Teams I would want to work with

 I've always been interested in data analysis and performing actions which would resonate with its security using various techniques such as visualisation.
-I would love to work on the data team and prove my worth if I were given a opportunity for the same.
+I would love to work on the data team and prove my worth if I were given an opportunity for the same.

 ## Authors